 If an offender is placed on community supervision (probation) or deferred adjudication, they are expected to follow a strict set of rules.
 Failure to do so can result in a warrant being issued for their arrest.
 At that point, the government must only convince the judge of a single violation by a preponderance of the evidence and the offender could be sentenced to jail or prison.

-Sometimes, violations are substantive in nature (i.e. a new offense was allegedly committed by the probationer).
-Other times, violations are technical in nature (i.e. a probationer is habitually late in performing community service or paying fees).
-Either type of violation could land the offender in jail or prison.
+Occasionally, violations are substantive in nature (i.e., a new offense was allegedly committed by the probationer).
+Other times, violations are technical in nature (i.e., a probationer is habitually late in performing community service or paying fees).
+Either type of violation could result in the offender being sent to jail or prison.